-Participate in as many categories as you wish: Please note that applicants may participate in as many categories of the symposium as they wish with no supplemental tuition charge beyond the basic cost of the program that you choose: either the Oregon Bach Festival Composers Symposium (OBFCS), the OBFCS Vocal Fellows Program, or the “Symposium Plus” (the entire symposium PLUS July 9-12 featuring Philip Glass).
+Participate in as many categories as you wish: Please note that applicants may participate in as many categories of the symposium as they wish with no supplemental tuition charge beyond the basic cost of the program that you choose: the Oregon Bach Festival Composers Symposium (OBFCS) or the OBFCS Vocal Fellows Program (which is an integral part of the symposium).

-A Community of Artists & ACE: All composer/performers, performers (instrumentalists, vocalists, and ensemble applicants), and conductors will be members of the symposium’s American Creators Ensemble (ACE), which performs music by participants in our three principal venues: “Performers Showcase” Concert Series; “New Sound Worlds” Series; and “Wild Nights Cafe” Concert Series.
+A Community of Artists & ACE: All composer/performers, performers (instrumentalists, vocalists, and ensemble applicants), and conductors will be members of the symposium’s Artists Collaborative Ensemble (ACE), which performs music by participants in our three principal venues: “Performers Showcase” Concert Series; “New Sound Worlds” Series; and “Wild Nights Cafe” Concert Series.
 When possible, our guest artists will mentor ACE performers, either in rehearsal or as members of ensembles that include ACE performers.
 Please note: All composers are strongly encouraged to apply as “composer/ performers.”

 Affordability & Accessibility: As in the past, we have kept tuition extremely low, and for on-site accommodations, we offer a room-and-board package in the newest living facility at the University of Oregon, the celebrated Kalapuya Illihi Hall, which is an easy walk to the School of Music and Dance, the home of the symposium.
 Moreover, if you prefer to live off-campus, there are numerous options, as listed on the tuition and expenses page of this website.